raashad2004/raashad2004/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/raashad2004](https://github.com/raashad2004)

-- 💬 Ask me about **Passionate CSE student exploring the realms of programming, DevOps, and AI.
+- 💬 Ask me about **Programming, DevOps, and AI.
 Building projects, learning daily, and striving for innovation!**

 - 📫 How to reach me **raashad.md@gmail.com**